-Ikebana (生け花) is the Japanese art of flower arrangement that dates back to the 15th.
+Ikebana (生け花) is the Japanese art of flower arrangement that dates back to the 15th century.
 Ikebana emphasizes natural beauty of flower materials including the stems and leaves as well as the shapes, lines, and forms.
 It expresses the beauty of flower materials using an asymmetric composition, empty space, and the principle of minimalism.
 Ikebana is also known as “kado” (華道) (the way of flowers), involving the spiritual practice of understanding nature, tranquility, harmony between all living things and oneself.

 Each workshop introduces you to a different style of flower arrangement.
 Beginners are welcome.
 Workshops are held at the instructor's house located in U-City.
 Larger classes are held at 331 SSB at UMSL.

 Intended for educators, this program provides a speaker and cultural items to classrooms to teach children about Japan, its society, and its culture.
 This is often requested in conjunction with a curriculum unit based on Japan or East Asia.
 Not a regularly recurring program, the Japan in a Suitcase is requested and scheduled on an ad hoc basis.

 These workshops teach participants how to properly put on and wear yukata and kimono.